 The flash flood affecting Utvik in Stryn municipality (western Norway) in summer 2017 was documented on-site and has been studied ever since it occurred.
 This flash flood devastated Utvik (the hometown of WoWW’s project leader, Oddbjørn Bruland) and was the trigger to initiate the World of Wild Waters project.
 The extreme hydrologic event was analyzed in a journal article published last year in the international journal Hydrology Research.
 This article served as basis for a further analysis of the hydraulics during the flash flood, which was carried out in a recent study by Adina and Michal (work package 2).
 The hydraulic study, titled “The Story of a Steep River: Causes and Effects of the Flash Flood on 24 July 2017 in Western Norway“, is now published in the international journal Water (Switzerland), which is open access.

 WoWW aims to have a digital twin of the flash flood devastating Utvik.
 Thus a numerical model of this flash flood might be used for future studies on gamification of natural hazards (work package 4) and risk perception using virtual reality (work package 5).
+Moreover, the river is continuously monitored with surveillance cameras and instruments that provide the level of the water in real-time.
+This allows an automatized data collection for future events in Storelva river and also an instantaneous reference of the current condition of the river.

 The International Association for Hydro-Environment Engineering and Research (IAHR) has hosted their first Young Professionals congress this week.
 The congress aims to encourage networking and mentorship for young researchers in fields such as Fluvial Hydraulics, Hydroinformatics, Flood Risk Management or Sediment Transport, Experimental Methods and Instrumentations, among others.
 The event was held virtually (streamed live in YouTube) and gathered nearly 1,000 attendees.